 The National Curriculum

 All children study the National Curriculum (NC).
-In the Foundation Stage, children experience the six areas of learning required as part of the Foundation Stage Curriculum which is delivered nationally.
-In Key Stage 1 and Key Stage 2, children are taught the ‘core’ subjects of English, mathematics and science and the ‘foundation’ subjects of history, geography, music, art, physical education (PE), design technology and religious education (RE).
+In the Foundation Stage, children experience the seven areas of learning required as part of the Foundation Stage Curriculum which is delivered nationally.
+In Key Stage 1 and Key Stage 2, children are taught the ‘core’ subjects of English, Mathematics and Science and the ‘foundation’ subjects of History, Geography, Music, Art, Physical Education (PE), Design and Technology, Computing and Religious Education (RE).

 A cross-curricular approach is used to teach the ‘core’ and ‘foundation’ subjects.
 A theme is selected and applied across all classes and ability groups, adding extra dimensions to learning and to cultivating lateral thinking.
 This skills-based approach has proved to be highly effective and inspires learning and high achievement.